 Take fewer or more rest days

 Our normal trip includes 2 rest days, separating the three weeks into thirds.
 These days are in Engelberg and Kandersteg, villages of a reasonable size, with good hotels, and with rail links to Bern.
 You might prefer just 1 rest day, and this could be half-way in Grindelwald or Wengen, super Alpine resorts each with trains going up to the Kleine Scheidegg and Jungfraujoch.
 You'll know how many days you like to walk in one go, and what you'd like to see within Switzerland.
 We would love to advise.
-As another thought, move off-route by train at Engelberg or Kandersteg to spend 2 nights in Lucerne, Zurich or (our favourite) Bern.
-This could be an invigourating city break within your long hike.

 Hike with a guide